gogama/incite/README.md

 - **Go Native**.
 Incite gives you a more Go-friendly coding experience than the AWS SDK for Go, including getting rid of unnecessary pointers and using standard types like `time.Time`.
-- **Optional Logging**.
-If your app needs to provide real-time diagnostic information about how Incite is interacting with CloudWatch Logs, Incite lets you plug in a logger to listen for interesting events.

 Getting Started
 ===============